 The library is open during school hours throughout the scholastic year and during specific periods in the summer holidays.
 Books are purchased on a regular basis and entered into the library database.
 The catalogue is fully automated as is the circulation system.
 Book borrowing statistics are very positive and on a constant increase.
 Apart from browsing and borrowing books, students use the library’s peaceful environment at break time to read, study, conduct research and carry out group work.
 Computers are available for study related purposes.
 Photocopying and printing facilities are also available.

 As a learning resource centre and information hub, the library service goes beyond book circulation.
-The main reading room is used for research sessions especially during history, SOK, CCC, PQ and ACCS lessons.
+The main reading room is used for research sessions during lessons.
 Students are taught how to research secondary sources in both print and electronic format.
 The multi-media area is equipped with a projector and a wide-screen TV and provides a welcoming interactive learning environment.
 Educational, cultural and informative activities are held regularly and include Professional Learning meetings for teachers, Parents Participation Programmes, students’ skills sessions, meetings with authors, exhibitions, research and much more.
-Activities are also organised for Libraries Day in December and World Book and Copyright Day in April.
-Parents and students are kept updated on library news and events through the school newsletter, website and MySchool.
+Activities are also organised for World Book and Copyright Day in April.
+Parents and students are kept updated on library news and events through announcements via MySchool, the school website and social media pages.

 Teachers book the multi-media area for lessons.
 The librarian acquires and circulates inspection copies of books and other resources among subject teachers and makes sure that they are aware of any new reference material purchased by the library.
 There is an area for teachers’ resources in the library and material is issued for use in classrooms or by the various departments.